coderamen666/srd-v3.5-md/basic-rules-and-legal/skills-i.md

 Since taking 20 assumes that the character will fail many times before succeeding, if you did attempt to take 20 on a skill that carries penalties for failure, your character would automatically incur those penalties before he or she could complete the task.
-Common "take 20" skills include Escape Artist, Open Lock, and Search.
+Common “take 20” skills include Escape Artist, Open Lock, and Search.

 **Ability Checks and Caster Level Checks:** The normal take 10 and take